Risks Associated with Unmonitored Non-Human Identities

 Systems containing hundreds or thousands of nhis.

-That lack of visibility is a huge problem that turns into unmanaged liabilities.
+That lack of visibility is a huge problem that turns into unmanaged liabilities, especially when these systems are critical to operations.

 And then there's credential rotation.
 Or, more accurately, the lack of it.
 Letting static credentials last forever?
 That's just asking for trouble.